CogStack/CogStack-Pipeline/docs/quickstart/index.md

 ![alt text]({{ site.url }}/assets/uservices.png "CogStack data processing workflow")

 [//]: # "Connecting to ES, Kibana and PostgreSQL" Assuming that everything is working fine, we should be able to connect to the running microservices.
-Selected running services (`elasticsearch` and `kibana`) have their port connections forwarded to host `localhost`.
+Selected running services (`elasticsearch-1` and `kibana`) have their port connections forwarded to host `localhost`.
 When accessing webservices and when asked for **credentials** the username is *test* with password *test*.

 ### Kibana and ElasticSearch

 Kibana dashboard used to query the EHRs can be accessed directly in browser via URL: `http://localhost:5601/`.
 The data can be queried using a number of ElasticSearch indices, e.g. `sample_observations_view`.
-Usually, each index will correspond to the database view in `db_samples` (`pgsamples` PostgreSQL database) from which the data was ingested.
+Usually, each index will correspond to the database view in `db_samples` (`samples-db` PostgreSQL database) from which the data was ingested.
 However, when entering Kibana dashboard for the first time, an index pattern needs to be configured in the Kibana management panel -- for more information about its creation, please refer to the official [Kibana documentation](https://www.elastic.co/guide/en/kibana/current/tutorial-define-index.html).

 In addition, ElasticSearch REST end-point can be accessed via URL `http://localhost:9200/`.
 It can be used to perform manual queries or to be used by other external services -- for example, one can list the available indices:
 ```bash